 3. UNESCO World Heritage sites in Barcelona

-The other three UNESCO World Heritage sites are the Crypt of Colonia Güell, Palau de la Musica Catalana, and Hospital de Sant Pau
+The other two UNESCO World Heritage sites are the Palau de la Música Catalana, and Hospital de Sant Pau

 The accident happened on the 7th of June 1926 when Gaudí was on his daily walk to confession.
 And because of his appearance he was described to be very “unkempt” and “messy”, now comes the sad part, many people thought that he was homeless.
 He also did not carry identification with him so when he lost consciousness, taxi drivers did not want to take him to the hospital.
 When he was finally taken to the hospital, he only received rudimental care.
 Only the next day he was finally recognized as the famous architect of the Sagrada Familia.
 But unfortunately, nothing could be done.
 He died on the 10th of June 1926 and was buried in the tomb of la Sagrada Familia.

 5. La Pedrera (Casa Milá), a Gaudí building hated by locals

 One of Barcelona’s most famous Gaudí buildings is Casa Milá, located on Passeig de Gràcia.
 This building is a true jewel of the city and you will not be able to walk past this beautiful artwork without admiring it from the outside.

 Now, what if I told you that when Gaudí finished this building locals did not like its unusual appearance and gave it a nickname: The quarry, or in Spanish, la Pedrera.
 People that owned houses on Passeig de Gràcia were furious about it because they thought that its appearance would lower the prices of the other houses in the area.
 Can you believe that?
 Today, nobody would even dare to say something bad about this unique building.

 By the way, there are incredible night tours around Casa Milá during the evening.
 It does not only include a tour through the building but also a light show on the rooftop.
 You can book your tickets here.